lewdry/watch-bonk/readme.md

-# Bonk — Colourful Balls ⌚🎨
+# Bonk: Colourful Balls ⌚🎨

 A simple, minimalist Garmin watch face with a colourful twist.